wbushey/wbushey.github.io/_posts/2011-09-02-a-national-priority-of-clear-notice.md

   </p>

   <p class="MsoQuote">
-    “… there is no way we should do business with companies that have agreements with stealth provisions and that aren't intelligible.
+    "… there is no way we should do business with companies that have agreements with stealth provisions and that aren't intelligible.
 So how are we going to change the world?
-Make clarity, transparency, and simplicity a national priority.” – Alan Siegel (Siegel, 2010)
+Make clarity, transparency, and simplicity a national priority." – Alan Siegel (Siegel, 2010)
   </p>

   <p>